Machine Learning Construction: implications to cybersecurity: Parametric Regression and Classification

 It can be noted that (\ref{eq31}) is valid under the assumption of the following general distribution:

 with probability $p_{i}$, $i=1,2$, $p_{1}+p_{2}=1$, which is the exponential family.
-So logistic regression is no longer an approximation for the posterior class probability if the distribution belongs to the exponential family.
-For insightful comparison between logistic regression and the Bayes classifier under the multinormal assumption see \cite{Efron1975TheEfficiencyLogistic}.
+So LR is no longer an approximation for the posterior class probability if the distribution belongs to the exponential family.
+For insightful comparison between LR and the Bayes classifier under the multinormal assumption see~\cite{Efron1975TheEfficiencyLogistic}.

-It is very important to mention that logistic regression, and all subsequent classification methods, assume equal a priori probabilities.
+It is very important to mention that LR, and all subsequent classification methods, assume equal a priori probabilities.
 Then the ratio between the posterior probabilities will be the same as the ratio between the densities that appear in (\ref{eq11}).
 Hence, the estimated posterior probabilities from any classification method are used in (\ref{eq11}) as if they are the estimated densities.